mihajlocolic/library-manager/README.md

 # library-manager
-Small library management WinForm app in C#.
+This is a small but complete library management app I built in WinForms using C#.
+It handles book/member management, borrowing logic, and persistent storage via JSON.
+I built it from scratch to practice real-world data handling and UI workflows.